Bretton Woods system: U.S. balance of payments crisis

-He believed that the priorities of the United States were correct, and, although there were internal tensions in the Western alliance, that turning away from open trade would be more costly, economically and politically, than it was worth: "Our role of world leadership in a political and military sense is the only reason for our current embarrassment in an economic sense on the one hand and on the other the correction of the economic embarrassment under present monetary systems will result in an untenable position economically for our allies."

 While West Germany agreed not to purchase gold from the U.S., and agreed to hold dollars instead, the pressure on both the dollar and the pound sterling continued.
 In January 1968 Johnson imposed a series of measures designed to end gold outflow, and to increase U.S. exports.
 This was unsuccessful, however, as in mid-March 1968 a dollar run on gold ensued through the free market in London, the London Gold Pool was dissolved, initially by the institution of ad hoc UK bank holidays at the request of the U.S. government.
 This was followed by a full closure of the London gold market, also at the request of the U.S. government, until a series of meetings were held that attempted to rescue or reform the existing system.

 All attempts to maintain the peg collapsed in November 1968, and a new policy program attempted to convert the Bretton Woods system into an enforcement mechanism of floating the gold peg, which would be set by either fiat policy or by a restriction to honor foreign accounts.
 The collapse of the gold pool and the refusal of the pool members to trade gold with private entities—on 18 March 1968 the Congress of the United States repealed the 25% requirement of gold backing of the dollar—as well as the U.S. pledge to suspend gold sales to governments that trade in the private markets, led to the expansion of the private markets for international gold trade, in which the price of gold rose much higher than the official dollar price.

-U.S. gold reserves remained depleted due to the actions of some nations, notably France, which continued to build up their own gold reserves.
+U.S. gold reserves remained depleted due to the actions of some countries, notably France, which continued to build up their own gold reserves.

 Structural changes

 Return to convertibility

 In the 1960s and 1970s, important structural changes eventually led to the breakdown of international monetary management.
 One change was the development of a high level of monetary interdependence.
 The stage was set for monetary interdependence by the return to convertibility of the Western European currencies at the end of 1958 and of the Japanese yen in 1964.
 Convertibility facilitated the vast expansion of international financial transactions, which deepened monetary interdependence.

+The Eurodollar market grew from zero before 1957 to $80 billion in 1972.
+Euromarkets increased international credit, liquidity, and volatility.
+Capital flows began to dwarf domestic and international efforts to regulate capital movements.